Congratulations - You’re a Chemistry or Biochemistry student at the U of L! Now what?

-- The Department Chair needs to sign the waiver form before you take it to A&S Advising, SU060.
+- The Department Chair needs to sign the waiver form before you take it to A&S Advising, M2102.

-- You need to take the waiver to A&S Advising BEFORE Add/Drop ends, otherwise you will not have the prereqs waived and will be dropped from the course.
+- You need to take the waiver to A&S Advising BEFORE Add/Drop ends so they can register you in the class.

 - Independent studies are for course credit only, but Faculty do hire students as research assistants too.